wejdeneHaouari/mini-project-hyperledger/README.md

 ![](img/scenario.jpg)

-In this tutorial two organizations, pfizer and WHO, exchange vaccine information with each othis on 'Vaccinet', the marketplace represented by a Hyperledger Fabric blockchain network.
+In this application two organizations, pfizer and WHO, exchange vaccine information with each Other on 'Vaccinet', the marketplace represented by a Hyperledger Fabric blockchain network.

-Client applications (CLI based) are used:
+Client applications (CLI and web based) are used:

 - to perform the transactions
-- run queries (Node.js sample only)
+- run queries
-- examine the transaction inputs (as opposed to _states_) that are written to the ledger after you perform a transaction (using the Node.js listener).
+- examine the transaction inputs (as opposed to _states_) that are written to the ledger after we perform a transaction.

 This sample uses the `test-network` .
-You’ll act as James, an employee of pfizer (Org2), who will issue a vaccine on its behalf.
-You’ll then 'switch hats' to take the role of Jasmine, an employee of WHO (Org1), who will validate this vaccine, hold it for a period of time, and then redeem it with pfizer for a small profit or yield.
-Note that the smart contract sample doesn't enforce the actual hold period ; the user can, in fact, redeem the vaccine immediately.
+We’ll act as James, an employee of pfizer (Org2), who will issue a vaccine on its behalf.
+We’ll then 'switch hats' to take the role of Jasmine, an employee of WHO (Org1), who will validate this vaccine.

 ## Quick Start